masogit/amb-doc/docs/features/insight.md

 ### Single Graph view

-Click each Graph's title, get a single view to display this Grpah with details.
+Click each Graph title, get a single view to display this Graph with details.